The change-making problem for six coin values and beyond: Orderly coin systems with coin values

 Now we show that the full coin system $\mathcal{E}$ is orderly using Theorem~\ref{Pearson}.
-First, we find the greedy solution for $e_k - 1$ for all $k\geq 2$ and express the value as a vector with respect to the coin system $\mathcal{E}$.
+First, for all $k\geq 2$, we express the greedy solution for $e_k - 1$ as a vector with respect to the coin system $\mathcal{E}$.
 In the vectors below, the asterisk (*) denotes that the value is in the $k-1^{st}$ entry.

 Now for each $1\leq p < k-1$, we set the first $p$ entries of the vectors above to 0 and add 1 to the $p+1$ entry.
 In the first vector (when $k=2$), there is nothing to check since in this case $1\leq p$ but also $p< k-1=1$.
 In most cases, the resulting vector corresponds to the value $e_i + e_j$ where $2\leq i,j< 3r$ (specifically, this is the case for the second vector and all values of $p$, and for the final two vectors in the case that $3\leq p<k-1$).
 So we must check whether a value of this form is a counterexample.